 Nearly every tent, backpack, or rain jacket on the market today will perform well in adverse conditions, at least for their first season.
 What gear reviewers won’t tell you is how well they hold up after a few seasons of use!

 A high-quality good fitting backpack is one of the most essential pieces of gear you’ll need for a successful and enjoyable backpacking trip.

 Pro Tip: Forget that fancy expensive photo gear backpack.
 They are designed foremost to protect your camera and lenses while on the trial, everything else is secondary.
 You’ll quickly find that out when you’re several miles into a steep climb when that backpack has suddenly turned itself into a medieval torture device.

-My Gear: Osprey Zenith 88 Osprey makes high quality packs for every type of adventurer.
+My Gear: Osprey Zenith 88 Osprey makes high-quality packs for every type of adventurer.
 This is the most comfortable pack I’ve ever used.
-Its suspension system is much more comfortable for carrying heavier loads than their popular Aether 85.
+Its suspension system is much more comfortable for carrying heavier loads than its popular Aether 85.
 Perfect size for trips over three or four days in length.
 Although it is a bit on the large size for a weekend trip.

 Backcountry camp North Cascades